davimmt/study/CLF-C01.md

   * It's redundant and highly available, meaning that if it were to experience some type of a hardware or software failure that the internet gateway would continue to function.
   * The internet gateway's purpose is to allow our instances or our resources within our VPC to be able to communicate with resources on the internet.
 The internet gateway's purpose is to allow our instances or our resources within our VPC to be able to communicate with resources on the internet.
 So if we were setting up a web server on our EC2 instance, the traffic from our users would cross the internet gateway into our VPC in order to access the web server.
   * It does not have any type of bandwidth constraints on it, meaning that it won't be a bottleneck for traffic going into and out of your VPC to and from the internet.
 So it means that your internet gateway is not going to slow down your traffic as it tries to cross back and forth to and from the internet.

+ * A subnet is public when it has a route to the IGW, and it's private whent it doesn't.

 * **Route Table**: contains a set of rules called routes that are used to determine where network traffic is directed.
   * GPS of the VPC.